-With the Diagrammer, you can create entity relationship diagrams for your business objects, and you can create and edit additional business objects.
+With the Diagrammer, you can create diagrams for your business objects to show their fields and relationships.

 To create a Business Object Diagram:

-Click the Diagrams tab in the Business Objects pane, then click the + sign (Diagram).
+- In the Business Objects pane, click the + sign and select Business Object Diagram.

 An empty page for the diagram opens, along with a Property Inspector.

-The Diagrammer shows the selected business objects and their user-defined fields.
+The Diagrammer shows the selected business objects and their fields.
 The name and type of each field are displayed.
-The Diagrammer also shows the relationships between the objects and the object accessor names through which you can access referenced business objects.
+The Diagrammer also shows the relationships between the objects and the object accessor names through which you access referenced business objects: